-Learn 1000's of words in 13 languages including French, Spanish, Japanese, Italian, Korean, German, Chinese (Simplified and Traditional), Hebrew, Greek, Russian, Portuguese and Brazilian Portuguese.
+Learn 1000's of words in 14 languages including French, Spanish, Japanese, Italian, Korean, German, Chinese (Simplified and Traditional), Hebrew, Greek, Russian, Portuguese, Brazilian Portuguese and Inglés.

 Each language includes 1000s of words organised by topic, And each and every word with native speaker audio.